martonban/RenderLamp/README.md

 # RenderLamp
-RenderLamp is a DCC tool with a CPU ray tracer engine
+RenderLamp is a CPU ray tracer engine with a DCC tool.

+# Rendering Engines

 # Editor
-RenderLamp

-# Rendering Engines
+RenderLamp is shiped with a Godot Plugin

 # Sources:
 RenderLamp Application: